Zygo/bees/docs/btrfs-kernel.md

 Workarounds for known kernel bugs
 ---------------------------------

+* **Hangs with high worker thread counts**:  On kernels newer than 5.4, multiple threads running `LOGICAL_INO` and dedupe ioctls at the same time can lead to a kernel hang.
+The workaround is to reduce the thread count to 1 with `-c1`.

 * **Tree mod log issues**:  bees will detect that a btrfs balance is running, and pause bees activity until the balance is done.
 This avoids